souradeep2205/docker-qbittorrentvpn-ipv6/README.md

 If the primary network of your device is not 'eth0' then put the approprate name for the iptables & ip6tables lines.

 We are using ports 8999 as the qBittorrent's connectable TCP/uTP port.
 If you wish to change, you can, then replace in the appropriate places in this command.
+Also make sure to change the port in qBittorrent UI.

 Since before you run the command, you may not have a peer IP address beforehand, so its better you run the command first without the PRE_UP and POST_DOWN variables.
 Create the peers.
 Note down the peer's addresses.
 Stop wg-easy container.
 Re-edit the docker run statement with the variables and run it.
 You are good to go!